 Even if not using the parallel I/O functionality of NetCDF4, using N dedicated I/O servers, where N is typically much less than the number of NEMO processors, will reduce the number of output files created.
 This can greatly reduce the post-processing burden usually associated with using large numbers of NEMO processors.
 Note that for smaller configurations, the rebuilding phase can be avoided, even without a parallel-enabled NetCDF4 library, simply by employing only one dedicated I/O server.

-11.2.1 XIOS: the IO_SERVER
+10.2.1.
+XIOS: Reading and writing restart file